matheo-lm/beep/README.md

-# dev: beep
+# beep

-## prod: hermes
-### To provide a centralized, near real-time source of cybersecurity news, incidents, and app status
+## Hermes: Centralized Cybersecurity Updates

+In Greek mythology, Hermes was the messenger of the gods, a patron of travelers, and a protector of merchants, orators, and even thieves.
+In the cyber world, our Hermes channels that spirit—delivering SaaS status, hackcidents, intel, news, and exploit (SHINE) updates straight to you with no nonsense.

 [Project Link](https://matheo-lm.github.io/beep/#)

-## Phase 1:
+## Features
-### Functionality:
-1. Collect cybersecurity news from reliable sources, parse them, and present them in a readable format.
+- Collects and displays cybersecurity news from reliable sources.
-2. Keep a record of all the news since inception.
-3. Provide a friendly mobile and web interface.

-### TODO:
+- Archives news for historical reference.
+- Provides a user-friendly interface for both web and mobile users.

+## TODOs
-4. Allow users to subscribe to a daily, hourly, or weekly digest.
+- Subscription options for daily, hourly, or weekly digests.
-5. Deduplicate news.
-6. Add two more sources (krebs and ??).
+- News deduplication.
+- Integration of additional sources (e.g., Krebs).
-7. Enable filtering by source date.
+- Filtering capabilities by source and date.
-8. Extract tags and categorize news.
+- Tag extraction and news categorization.
-9. Add unique identifier for each news article.
+- Unique identifiers for each news article.

 ## Phase 2:
-10. Add a top menu bar for "cyber news", "incident fillings", "breach notifications", "advisories" and "saas status".
+- Add a top menu bar for "cyber news", "incident fillings", "breach notifications", "advisories" and "saas status".
-11. Grind each of the features above.....
+- Grind each of the features above.....